TayloredTechnology/www.fathomable.io/docs/configuration/index.md

 … are created for every Service / Application / Component by default and register DNS via the following schema: `component-appName.groupName.deploymentTarget.domain`

-- `port`: open port for inbound interaction
+- `port`: open port for inbound interaction.
-- `provide`: **important** for correct dependency management the `provide` endpoints are the registration points for Service / Application / Component searching in generating the deployment graph
+- `provide`: **important** for correct dependency management the `provide` endpoints are the registration points for Service / Application / Component searching in generating the deployment graph.
 - `scheme`: extensible against the scheme definitions in RFC standards, the key types are _http_ and _https_ where specifying https will cause auto-creation of SSL certificates at the cluster ingress point.

 **Exploring the complex root keys:**